 Having a healthy sense of self-esteem means you have a positive opinion of yourself and essentially, like who you are.
-This may sound like a simple thing, but many of us struggle with self-esteem and the effects can be devastating.
-When you don’t feel good about yourself and your abilities, this can make certain elements of your life more difficult.
+This may sound like a simple thing, but many of us struggle with self-esteem.
+Here we take a closer look at the impact of self-esteem, where it comes from and how coaching can offer the support you need to fulfil your true potential.

 What is self-esteem?

 The term self-esteem is used to describe our overall sense of self-worth and how much we value ourselves.
 Our self-esteem is made up of various beliefs we have about who we are and what we’re capable of.
 As you can imagine, this can have a huge impact on the way we experience life.

 In this video, coach Emma Humphrey discusses self-esteem, including how low self-esteem can affect us and how working with a coach can help.

 Self-esteem can affect our motivation and how likely we are to take risks and pursue our dreams.
 For example, if you have low self-esteem, you may have dreams of working in a certain industry but don’t believe you’re capable of doing it.
 This lack of self-belief might stop you from trying to pursue a career you really want.

 If you have high self-esteem, however, you’re more likely to believe in yourself and put the work in to break into your chosen career.
 You might feel more able to try new things and take risks because you know your worth and understand that even if it doesn’t work out, it’s not a reflection of your character or value.

 - you feel able to say no when you need to

 - negative experiences don’t impact your view of yourself